-Our mission is to increase the profile of local, Canadian, and independent artists, groups and organizations.
+Through our broadcast, we increase the profile of local, Canadian, and independent artists, groups and organizations.
 We do this is by playing their music, telling their stories, hosting them on our programs, and promoting their causes and events.
 Our hosts play a vast array of genres from rock, blues, folk, jazz, experimental, metal, hip-hop, soul, electronic, classical, and world music.

 CJSW Radio broadcasts out of Moh’kins’tsis (Calgary, AB) at the University of Calgary campus radio station located on Treaty 7 land.
 CJSW would like to acknowledge the traditional territories of the people of the Treaty 7 region in Southern Alberta, which includes the Blackfoot Confederacy (comprised of the Siksika, Piikani, and Kainai First Nations), the Tsuut’ina First Nation, and the Stoney Nakoda (including the Chiniki, Bearspaw, and Wesley First Nations).
 The City of Calgary is also home to Métis Nation of Alberta, Region III.
 CJSW would also like to note that the University of Calgary is situated on land adjacent to where the Bow River meets the Elbow River, and that the traditional Blackfoot name of this place is “Moh’kins’tsis”, which we now call the City of Calgary.